FAQS for Applicants

 My organization does not focus on and/or is not located in the greater Pittsburgh community.
 Is it still eligible for funding?

-Yes, but only on a very limited basis and by invitation.
+Yes, but only on a very limited basis.
 Special priority is given to projects that benefit the greater Pittsburgh community.
 A minimum of 75% of our yearly awards are granted to organizations serving this region.
 We define the greater Pittsburgh community as Allegheny County and its surrounding area.
 If you have specific questions, contact Tiffany Wilhelm at twilhelm [at] theopportunityfund.org.

 What types of activities does the Opportunity Fund support?